 Hornswoggle has been regarded as a leprechaun, a mini gator, and even an illegitimate son.
-Though, according to former co-workers such as Kofi Kingston and The Miz, he is known for something different altogether!
+Though, according to former co-workers such as Kofi Kingston and The Miz, he is known for something different altogether: a bully!

 "The Verbal Assassin" – Hornswoggle